Levinger Group Members

 Contact at firstname.lastname@example.org

 Chris was raised in Boise, ID and earned the B.S. degree in Chemistry from Boise State University.
 He did undergraduate research with Dr. Kevin Ausman using Raman microscopy and simple FT-IR to study the structure of surfactants adhered to single walled carbon nanotubes.
-Now working with Dr. Levinger, Chris is working to combine X-ray and neutron scattering molecular dynamics simulation techniques to study solvation structures around solutes in reverse micelles as well as the shape of reverse micelles.
-When not working on research, Chris likes to mess around with amateur chemistry, learn Scottish Gaelic, and cook.
+Now working with Dr. Levinger, Chris is working to combine X-ray and neutron scattering with molecular dynamics simulation techniques to study solvation structures around solutes in reverse micelles.
+In an incidental off shoot of the research, he is also studying the shape of reverse micelles to better understand how intermolecular interactions give rise to shape.
+When not working on research, Chris likes to mess around with amateur chemistry, learn Scottish Gaelic (A bheil Ghàidlig agaibh?), and cook.

 Contact at email@example.com

 Heidi was raised in Plattsburgh, NY and earned a B.S. degree in Biochemistry and a B.A. degree in Mathematics from SUNY Potsdam.
 She did undergraduate research with Dr. Clifford Rossiter synthesizing a fluorescent probe for a reaction-based indicator displacement assay as well as with Dr. Fadi Bou-Abdallah using fluorescence quenching and Isothermal Titration Calorimetry (ITC) techniques to characterize the interactions between NCOA4, iron and ferritin.
-Currently, at CSU, Heidi is excited to start working on the cryopreservation project with a focus on the production and cellular interactions of cryoprotectants in insect hemolymph.
-Outside of lab, Heidi can be found skiing, hiking or, on a rainy day, quietly completing a puzzle
+At CSU, Heidi is looking at where cryoprotectants go within peppermint shoot tips using coherent Raman microscopy.
+She is also working with the Wilson group (Electrical Engineering, CSU) to build a coherent Raman microscope right here on CSU’s campus for use in future cryopreservation experiments.
+Outside of lab, Heidi can be found skiing, hiking or, on a rainy day, quietly completing a puzzle.

 Contact at firstname.lastname@example.org